 Section 11.1.
 Evaluation of Acquisition Proposals.
-The Board of Directors of the Corporation, when evaluating any offer from another individual, firm, corporation, or other entity ("Person") (a) to make a tender or exchange offer for any equity security of the Corporation, (b) to merge or consolidate the Corporation with such other person, or (c) to purchase or otherwise acquire all or substantially all of the properties and assets of the Corporation and its stockholders, give due consideration to all relevant factors, including without limitation, the consideration being offered in the Acquisition Proposal in relation to the then current market price of the Corporation' stock, but also in relation to the then current value of the Corporation in a freely negotiated transaction and in relation to the Board of Directors' then estimate of the future value of the Corporation as an independent entity, the social and economic effects on the employees, customers, suppliers, and other constituents of the Corporation and its subsidiaries operate or are located and the desirability of maintaining independence from any other business or business entity.
+The Board of Directors of the Corporation, when evaluating any offer from another individual, firm, corporation, or other entity ("Person") (a) to make a tender or exchange offer for any equity security of the Corporation, (b) to merge or consolidate the Corporation with such other person, or (c) to purchase or otherwise acquire all or substantially all of the properties and assets of the Corporation ("Acquisition Proposal"), shall, in connection with the exercise of its business judgment in determining what is in the best interest of the Corporation and its stockholders, give due consideration to all relevant factors, including without limitation, the consideration being offered in the Acquisition Proposal in relation to the then current market price of the Corporation' stock, but also in relation to the then current value of the Corporation in a freely negotiated transaction and in relation to the Board of Directors' then estimate of the future value of the Corporation as an independent entity, the social and economic effects on the employees, customers, suppliers, and other constituents of the Corporation and on the communities in which the Corporation and its subsidiaries operate or are located and the desirability of maintaining independence from any other business or business entity.